ionnoant/so-simple-theme/_posts/blog/2017-12-28-Where-has-all-the-water-(rum)-gone.md

 ![center](/images/2017-12-28-Where-has-all-the-water-gone/AverageResUsage2015.jpg)
 *Figure 4: Average Residential Water Usage by City Ward*

-Total water usage in Toronto appears to have shifted from Etobicoke York and Scarborough to Toronto and East York from 2001 to 2015; however, this change is not obvious looking at the the information at the city ward level.
+Total water usage in Toronto appears to have shifted from Etobicoke York and Scarborough to Toronto and East York from 2001 to 2015; however, this change is not obvious looking at the information at the city ward level.

 ![center](/images/2017-12-28-Where-has-all-the-water-gone/CommunityCouncilPercentofTotalResUsage2001.jpg)
 ![center](/images/2017-12-28-Where-has-all-the-water-gone/CommunityCouncilPercentofTotalResUsage2015.jpg)